FuZZingB/Unstable_Twins/unstable twin.md

 <p>The method is not allowed for the requested URL.</p>
 ```

-  When I curl /api directory It's say there is one more directory named api i guess by searching about "How API work". so I'm curious to see why api directory not appear on scans.
-Then I try multiple thing by changing wordlist but It's not working. after so much hard work I find this
+  When I curl /API directory It's saying there is one more directory named API I guess by searching about "How API work". so I'm curious to see why the API directory did not appear on scans.
+Then I try multiple things by changing wordlist but It's not working. after so much hard work I find this
 ![image](https://user-images.githubusercontent.com/45504631/132656629-490d5e08-94ae-46e0-9d18-525e5851597c.png)     Defualt configuration of dirseach

-We can clearly see by Defualt dirsearch support some respons code and also when I take a close look on curl request It's say ``405 Method Not Allowed``.
-It mean that api page respons code is 405 and we can try ffuf becasue It's fast and simple..
+We can see by Default dirsearch support some response code and also when I take a close look at the curl request It says ``405 Method Not Allowed``.
+It means that the API page response code is 405 and we can try ffuf because It's fast and simple...

 ![image](https://user-images.githubusercontent.com/45504631/132656838-6d0fc891-1218-4ae6-83ae-81352807a299.png)
-Found this /api directory and now let's move to Fuzz another directory in /api address..
+Found this /api directory and now let's move to Fuzz another directory in /api address...

 ![image](https://user-images.githubusercontent.com/45504631/132656867-cea01318-0cc3-4b89-8576-2f89c6f38025.png)